Naming a Business or Choosing a Domain? … Consider This!

 So what is a new business to do?
 For a truly new business, as in one that is still in the planning stages, it is fairly simple.
 Research.
 Research, before you name your new business.
 Find out if the name is available online, on Twitter, on Facebook.
 Be sure the dot com is available if you have your heart set on that most popular of URL extensions, rather than a dot biz, dot net, or dot tv.
 Plan on naming for ease of recall and intuitive keyboarding, for instance if your name is to be BiState, don’t get cute and call it BuyState, unless you plan on spelling it every time you mention it, and secure both domain names anyway, so that someone doesn’t squat on it or worse, link it to a competitor or porn site and hold it for ransom … yes, this happens.

 For an established business, the challenge is much greater.
 Some true giants of industry have been caught embarrassingly unaware by the fact that somebody already owned their name.
 McDonald’s had to buy their domain name away from an individual, and Hyundai, GM, Disney, Sears, Nike, and Kellogg were not fast enough to claim their names in the social space initially either.
 In fact, some of the smartest marketers in business blew it when it came to preparing for the social media wave.
-Even Berkshire Hathaway, a company owned by one of the smartest and wealthiest businessmen in the world, Warren Buffet can’t use his company name on Twitter … It’s simply too long.
+Even Berkshire Hathaway, a company owned by one of the smartest and wealthiest businessmen in the world, Warren Buffet can’t use his whole company name on Twitter … It’s simply too long.

 For business owners today, there are a few options.
 Some have actually changed or shortened their existing names or added numbers to secure their own brand.
 Others have opted to incorporate a part or all of their USP or tagline or a convolution of their name that makes sense.
 So Bob’s Plumbing Service, while too long for Twitter, may settle for @PlumbBob, or @DripsNoMore.